-Today, Breast Cancer UK alongside our friends at ChemTrust, Alliance for Cancer Prevention, Women’s Environment Network and Pesticide Action Network have sent a joint letter to Health Secretary Matt Hancock calling for urgent action to address the impact of harmful chemicals on the nation’s health.
+Today, Breast Cancer UK, alongside our friends at ChemTrust, Alliance for Cancer Prevention, Women’s Environment Network and Pesticide Action Network, have sent a joint letter to Health Secretary Matt Hancock.
+We are calling for urgent action to address the impact of harmful chemicals on the nation’s health.

 According to the UN’s Global Chemicals Outlook, harmful chemicals such as EDCs are now “ubiquitous in humans and the environment”.
-EDCs found in everyday products end up in all of us – children and adults alike – contaminating our bodies without our consent or knowledge.
+EDCs found in everyday products end up in all of us – children and adults alike.
+Contaminating our bodies without our consent or knowledge.
 We ingest them through food and drink, inhale them in the air we breathe and absorb them through our skin.
-Risk from harmful chemicals is often exacerbated when exposure occurs to especially vulnerable groups including infants, children and pregnant women.
+The risk from harmful chemicals is often exacerbated when exposure occurs to especially vulnerable groups, including infants, children and pregnant women.

 The letter highlights how such chemicals, even at low concentrations, trigger chemical reactions in the body that increase our chances of suffering from chronic and lethal diseases.
 Diseases including hormone dependant cancers such as breast cancer, reproductive problems, developmental effects, and neuro-behavioural problems.